|Nutritional Guidelines (per serving)|

 Top with a few more drunken pear pieces and grapes if desired.

-Tip: Have a cocktail skewer or toothpick nearby so you can pick out and eat the pears and grapes.
+- Have a cocktail skewer or toothpick nearby so you can pick out and eat the pears and grapes.
 Though it's not a garnish, this is one time when you're actually encouraged to eat the drink's fruit.
 It's part of the fun, so ignore "proper" etiquette and enjoy your drunken pears.

 Choosing a Pear Brandy

 A trip to the liquor store should come up with at least one pear-flavored liquor option.
 Pear brandies tend to come in two styles.
 One is a true pear brandy that is distilled from pears rather than grapes.
-The other is a bit more like a liqueur that has been sweetened.
+The other is more like a liqueur that has been sweetened.
 The latter is rather common in many fruit brandies (apple, cherry, etc.) and tends to be a less expensive option.
 You can also look for a pear-flavored eau de vie.

 With the recent cocktail renaissance, many distillers are choosing to forgo the sweeteners that have been added to fruit brandies for decades.
-This means that true pear brandy which is no sweeter than the average brandy or Cognac is becoming more readily available.
-This is great news for our cocktails, though you can expect to pay more for these offerings.
+This means that true pear brandy which is no sweeter than the average brandy or cognac is becoming more readily available.
+This is great news for cocktails, though you can expect to pay more for these offerings.